 1. What do you want to invest in?

 Before getting into the numbers, identify what part of your business you want to invest in.
-Take a step back and reflect on your business goals for the next one to three years.
+Take a step back and reflect on your long-term goals for the next one to three years.

 How do you see your business growing during that time?
 Will you: